 Fort Rucker Army Base, AL –

-During the one-day visit, Krueger and Booker also made time in their schedule to recognize members of the Lyster staff who were identified as being key to supporting Lyster’s clinical operations.
+During the visit, the Medical Readiness Command, East team recognized members of the Lyster and Brown Dental Clinic staff who were identified as being key to supporting readiness and clinical operations.

 The Medical Readiness Command, East command team visit also included the opportunity to meet and speak with Medical Corps Officers and Residency in Aerospace Medicine (RAM) students.
 During a tour of USAARL the MRC, East team received an overview from the key functional areas of the facility and how USAARL is integrating the sciences of aviation and medicine to optimize human protection and performance.

 Lt.
 Col. Holt remarked, “We were honored to host Brig.
 Gen. Krueger’s visit to showcase the many activities that Fort Rucker-based Army Medicine equities and partners execute to support the Readiness of our Army Aviation professionals.”

 More about Medical Readiness Command, East: The mission of the Medical Readiness Command, East is to provide regionally ready, globally responsive medical forces, health service support, and force health protection to conserve the fighting strength, enable the readiness and health of the Army and designated activities, and integrate and liaise at echelon for the provision of health service support and force health protection to the Total Army.
 It will also provide command and control to medical department activities, medical centers, Dental Health Command, Public Health Commands, and Soldier Recovery Units.